Itanus/English-Dictionary---Project-1/README.md

 #English Dictionary
-First python project - interactive app that tells you the definition of the word after typing it.
+1 project in python3  - interactive app that tells you the definition of the word after typing it using json file(definitions).